atangzer/Approximation-Strip-Packer/io_specification.md

 ## Input Specification

-The program first receives, in one line, two positive integers **W** and **N**, in that order, where **W** is the width of the texture atlas that the images will be packed into and **N** is the number of images to be packed.
+​	The program first receives, in one line, two positive integers **W** and **N**, in that order, where **W** is the width of the texture atlas that the images will be packed into and **N** is the number of images to be packed.

-The program then receives *N* lines of input.
+​	The program then receives *N* lines of input.
 Each line specifies an images and contains two positive integers **w** and **h**, in that order, specifying the pixel width and height of the image, respectively.

 ## Output Specification

+​	The program first outputs the total area used by the packing.

-The program outputs **N** lines, specifying the positions of the images in the texture atlas.
+​	The program then outputs **N** lines, specifying the positions of the images in the texture atlas.
 Each line contains an ordered pair of non-negative integers **x** and **y**, in that order, specifying the x and y position of the bottom left pixel of the image in the texture atlas, respectively.
 The positions are output in the same order as the input sizes are input; that is, the i-th position in output corresponds to the i-th image in input.

-If the input width **w** of one or more of the images is less than 1, or greater than the texture atlas width **W**, "Invalid Input" is output and the program terminates.
+​	If the input width **w** of one or more of the images is less than 1, or greater than the texture atlas width **W**, "Invalid Input" is output and the program terminates.

 ## Examples